madSimonJ/madsimonj.github.io/blog/20220322/machinelearning-01-naivebayes.md

 <h4>What's it For?</h4>

 <p>This was all good fun, but what's the point?
+For one, we can now take an array of data items with a list of properties, and quickly and easily calculate a set of probabilities arranged around that property.
+In our example, we went from a set of data about each Doctor, to a set of data based around all of the Dalek stories in the set, and how they break down by Doctor.
+The same way a C# GroupBy function can be used to repivot a dataset around a chosen property.
+Creating Pie Charts, or other reports is definitely a useful feature of this algorithm.  <p>

+<p>There's a